Indirekte Rede im Englischen: Regeln und Übungen

 Sowohl beim kreativen Schreiben als auch bei der Textanalyse wird es immer wieder notwendig, eine Aussage indirekt wiederzugeben.
 Bei indirect speech wird zwischen dem reporting clause und dem reported clause unterschieden:

-(that) he had walked home at three o'clock.
+She said He said | (that) she was going to France. (that) he had walked home at three o'clock. |

 Wenn du aus direct speech eine Wiedergabe als indirect speech machst, musst du vor allem auf drei Dinge achten: